 The main reason most people select an over-the-range (OTR) microwave is space.
 First, these microwaves free up counter space.
 With an OTR microwave, you can combine space, ventilation, and task lighting into one space.
 If you have a smaller kitchen, you might like the idea of seemingly getting a microwave and range hood in one.

 How about the cons?
 An OTR microwave is not a range hood.
 It’s a microwave with ventilation and lighting.
 Those are two very different things.
 They typically don’t ventilate as well as a range hood.
 That means you’ll have to deal with the effects of poor air quality.
+This is one of the main reasons people choose to replace their microwave with a range hood.
 Poor air quality can irritate your eyes, nose, and throat and trigger asthma as well as other respiratory issues.
 It will also set off your smoke alarm, only adding insult to injury!

-OTR microwaves also don’t provide the same level of surface coverage for your range.
+OTR microwaves with exhaust fans also don’t provide the same level of surface coverage for your range.
 This might be okay if you never use your range or very rarely.
 If you have a gas range and/or cook regularly, they’re probably not a good choice.

 You also need to know your cabinetry.
 Many OTR microwaves are taller than your average range hood.
 So, they may take up more space than you realize.
 You have to make sure your cabinets provide enough clearance between the bottom of the microwave and your range.
 If you don’t have enough range hood clearance above a gas stove, you run the risk of fire.